airr-community/ogrdbstats/README.md

 `REF_FILE` - pathname of a FASTA file containing IMGT gap-aligned reference germline sequences.
 Usually this would be [downloaded from IMGT](http://www.imgt.org/download/GENE-DB/IMGTGENEDB-ReferenceSequences.fasta-nt-WithGaps-F+ORF+inframeP).
+Please note that this file should contain the complete set of reference genes for the species concerned, which is why it is usual to use the IMGT set.

 `SPECIES` - should contain the species name used in field 3 of the IMGT reference file FASTA header, with spaces removed, e.g. Homosapiens for